Educating and Rediscovering an Era

 It’s astonishing that these old fashions, and vintage clothes, can hold up so well 100 years later, a testimony to the women who worked in the original Strouse-Baer factory in Baltimore back in the roaring twenties.This fits with today’s interest in sustainability.
 Jack Tar Togs was all about durability, both in styles and manufacturing practices.

-Now that we are in are in another sort of roaring twenties again, a century later, a few questions we posed to Hansen, who is a recent law graduate.
-At bottom are her Instagram posts.
+Now that we are in are in another sort of roaring twenties again, a century later, we posed a few questions we posed to Hansen, who is a recent law graduate.
+(At bottom are her Instagram posts.)

 Q: How did you start collecting?

 Hansen: I’ve been interested in history and old things since I was a small child, but vintage clothing and fashion history first got my interest when I inherited my grandmothers clothing about five years ago.
 It mostly consisted of 1950’s-70’s dresses and I was really impressed by the quality of the clothing – it felt so luxurious compared to the modern clothing I used to wear myself!
 The clothing was my size and I couldn’t help trying it on and then I started wearing it.
 That became the start of my collection of vintage and antique clothing!

 Q: How do you find the clothes you have?

 Hansen: To begin with I found most of my clothing in second hand and charity shops but as my love to earlier clothing grew, I had to go through the internet to find what I liked.
 In Denmark – maybe in most of Europe – it is really hard to find any clothing pre WWII, because people wore it out or cut it up and reused the fabric doing the war, because buying new wasn’t a possibility for most people.
 Today I find most of my clothing on Ebay, Etsy, Facebook and Instagram and mostly from U.K. and U.S.A.

 Q: What is your professional career or is this something that is connected with your work, or a hobby?